Lorraine (TV programme): History

 On 6 September 2010, the first edition of the programme aired.
 A preview on Daybreak revealed the new studio look as spacious and coloured in a variety of pastel hues and decorative motifs dominated by pink.
 The sofa for the presenter and guests was pink and arranged in a semicircle around a central internally lit coffee table similar to that used for Daybreak.
 Lorraine's first guest was actress Gemma Arterton.
 The first programme also featured an interview with Sky News reporter Sarah Parish and a recipe by TV chef James Tanner while Celia Walden and Kevin Maguire reviewed the morning's newspapers.

 On 20 October 2014, the programme was briefly taken off air after a fire alarm forced its occupants to evacuate the studio on London's South Bank.
 Kelly was about to interview eliminated X Factor contestant Stephanie Nala from Luminites when they were interrupted by the alarm at 9:10 am.
 A spokeswoman for Lorraine said: "An alarm was raised within ITV this morning and the area was immediately evacuated.
 Once it had been investigated and deemed safe, people were able to re-enter the building."
 Lorraine Kelly wrote to fans on Twitter: "So sorry.
 We had to evacuate the building.
 First time in 30 years!"
 The show didn't make it back onto the air and the last 15 minutes was replaced by an episode of The National Trust and then followed by The Jeremy Kyle Show as normal.

 In February 2016, Lorraine's Top Tales was launched, a competition to find new children's author with Nadiya Hussain and Tom Fletcher as judges.

 In April 2018, and along with the rest of ITV Breakfast, Lorraine began broadcasting from BBC Studioworks' Television Centre.
 The move was as a result of the proposed redevelopment of The London Studios; however in October 2018, it was announced that ITV would not be returning to the South Bank.

 On 6 January 2020, the show moved to a new time slot from 9:00 am to 10:00 am, with Good Morning Britain and This Morning both extended by 30 minutes.

 Production on Lorraine was suspended from 23 March to 10 July 2020 due to the COVID-19 pandemic.
 Good Morning Britain was extended to 10 am, with the final hour presented by Kelly and titled Good Morning Britain with Lorraine.

+In May 2025, ITV announced major budget cuts to it's daytime lineup, with Lorraine transitioning to a 30-week school-term schedule, and being cut to a half-hour program beginning in January 2026.
+A half-hour extension of Good Morning Britain will air in place of Lorraine when it is not on the air.
+In October, it was announced that Multistory Media would take over production of the series at the same time, following the merger of ITV Studios Daytime into the label.